unixdigest/phpthewrongway/sections/faq.md

 It's easy to misunderstand a written document so lets clarify some issues.

+**Q:** _What's the point of this site and why the confrontational approach?_

+**A:** To create discussion and thought about current practices and extreme views.

 **Q:** _Are you saying the object-oriented programming is bad or wrong?_

 **A:** No of course not!
-We're saying always thinking in and always using the object-oriented paradigm in solving problems is bad.
+We're saying always thinking in and always using only the object-oriented paradigm in solving problems is bad.
 Whenever you think in black and white only, that's wrong.

 Even within a single application different problems exist.
 Multi-paradigm is sometimes the best solution, it al depends on the problem you're trying to solve.